-- 42.1 The Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors. - 42.2 The Trust may enter into a significant transaction only if more than half of the members of the Council of Governors of the Trust voting approve entering into the transaction. - 42.3 For the purpose of paragraph 43.2, "significant transaction" means a transaction which meets any one of the following criteria: - 42.3.1 Where the gross assets subject to the transaction are greater than or equal to 25% of the gross assets of the Trust. - 42.3.2 Where the income attributable to the assets or the contract associated with the transaction is greater than or equal to 25% of the income of the Trust. - 42.3.3 Where the gross capital of the company or business being acquired or divested, or the effects on the total capital of the Trust resulting from a transaction, is greater than or equal to 25% of the total capital of the Trust following completion of the transaction,
+- 42.1 The Trust may only apply for a merger, acquisition, separation or dissolution with the approval of more than half of the members of the Council of Governors voting at a general meeting. - 42.2 The Trust may enter into a significant transaction only if more than half of the members of the Council of Governors of the Trust voting approve entering into the transaction, voting at a general meeting. - 42.3 For the purpose of paragraph 42.2, "significant transaction" means a transaction which meets any one of the following criteria: - 42.3.1 where the gross assets subject to the transaction are greater than or equal to 25% of the gross assets of the Trust; - 42.3.2 where the income attributable to the assets or the contract associated with the transaction is greater than or equal to 25% of the income of the Trust; - 42.3.3 where the gross capital of the company or business being acquired or divested, or the effects on the total capital of the Trust resulting from a transaction, is greater than or equal to 25% of the total capital of the Trust following completion of the transaction.